Retraction, Correction and Withdrawal Policy

 • The manuscript is in final production or publication stages

-• The purpose is submission or acceptance in another journal
+• The purpose is submission to another journal after review or acceptance

-• There is no agreement among all authors
+• There is disagreement among the authors regarding withdrawal

-Such cases may be treated as a breach of the journal’s submission policies.
+Such cases may be treated as breaches of the journal’s submission or publication policies.

 3.5 Outcome of Withdrawal Requests

-• The journal may retain records of withdrawn manuscripts for administrative purposes
+The journal may retain records of withdrawn manuscripts for administrative and editorial purposes.

 Policy Version: 2.0